mohamedELBAHA/Semantic-Segmentation-with-Transformer/README.md

 ----
 In this project, we implemented different models for medical image segmentation using pytorch, this repository hosts the code for the following Networks :
-1 - U-Net
-2 - Segmenter
-3 - Medical Transfomer
+1. U-Net ( Full convolutional neural network ).
+2. Segmenter ( Full transformers ).
+3. Medical Transfomer ( A hybrid architecture CNN + Transformers ).

+# Acknowledgement:
-The work was supervised by Mr Conze and Mr Jaouen.
+The work was supervised by Mr Pierre-Henri Conze and Mr Vincent Jaouen.

 # Citations